asmboom/sigma/README.md

 An R package with an interface to the [sigma.js](http://sigmajs.org) graph visualization library.

-This package is my first attempt at developing simple [htmlwidgets](https://github.com/ramnathv/htmlwidgets) framework.
-All credit is given to the authors of this great package
+This package is my first attempt at developing simple R bindings to JavaScript libraries using the [htmlwidgets](https://github.com/ramnathv/htmlwidgets).
+All credit is passed to the developers of this great package.

 #### Installation